Ventricular fibrillation (VF) is a severely abnormal heart rhythm (arrhythmia) that is life threatening.

 - Narrowed coronary arteries

-- Sudden cardiac death (commotio cordis), typically occurring in athletes after an injury over the surface of the heart
+- Sudden cardiac death (commotio cordis); most often occurs in athletes who have had an injury over the surface of the heart

 Ventricular fibrillation Symptoms

-A person who has a VF episode can suddenly collapse or become unconscious, because the brain and muscles have stopped receiving blood from the heart.
+A person who has a VF episode can suddenly collapse or become unconscious.
+This happens because the brain and muscles are not receiving blood from the heart.

 The following symptoms may occur within minutes to 1 hour before the collapse: